-Creating art of all kinds can foster inventiveness, imagination, bolster problem-solving, enhance critical thinking, cultivate creativity, discipline, cooperation and self-esteem.
+Creating art of all kinds fosters inventiveness, imagination, bolsters problem solving, enhances critical thinking, cultivates creativity, discipline, cooperation and self-esteem.
 These skills are essential to successful academic learning.

 Aunt Sugar’s Farm

-The Aunt Sugar’s Farm gallery will offer children the opportunity to discover where some of the food we eat originates.
+The Aunt Sugar’s Farm gallery offers children the opportunity to discover the farm to table pathway.
 As children use their imagination and role-play, they will experience the life of a farmer.
 They will understand how a farm connects us to our food, and learn the value of nutrition and healthy eating.